Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 ---

 This concludes the [Functional Reactive Game Programming – RxJS 5, Immutable.js and three.js] series for 2017.
-If you've liked this article, please also read the first and second part of the series and return for a possibly future update.
+If you've liked this article, be sure to read the first and second part of the series and return for a potential future update.
 I'd love to add explosions using sprites and particles to the game, as well as recreating The Wind Waker's cartoon water shader.

-Please leave any questions in the comments section, and I'd appreciate your feedback.
-If you spot an error you can also open up an issue in the [Corsair] GitHub repository.
-If you want to help improve the game you are also free to fork it and open up a pull request.
-And of course, if the series helped you create a game of your own, please share it with us!
+I'd greatly appreciate your feedback.
+If you have any questions, please leave them in the comments section.
+If you spot an error, please create an issue in the [Corsair] GitHub repository.
+Also, if you want to help improve the game, feel free to fork it and open up a pull request.

+And of course, I'd be glad if the series helped you create a game of your own, so please tell me about your project(s)!